SUrvival Control Chart EStimation Software in R: the success package: The R package success

 \subsection{The BK-CUSUM function}

 }

-The \code{bk_cusum()} function can be used to construct the BK-CUSUM chart presented in Section \ref{biswas-and-kalbfleisch-cusum-bk-cusum}.
+The \texttt{bk\_cusum} function can be used to construct the BK-CUSUM chart presented in Section \hyperlink{sec:BKKCUSUM}{Biswas and Kalbfleisch CUSUM (BK-CUSUM)}.
 The chart is no longer constructed using dichotomized outcomes, therefore leading to faster detections on survival data than discrete time methods.

 \hypertarget{determining-control-limits-1}{